Asian Food in Belfast

 Conclusion

-Belfast is booming with fantastic Asian cuisine and this article has shown a sampling of the best Asian food in Belfast.
+Belfast is booming with fantastic Asian cuisine, and this article shows a sampling of the best Asian food in the city.
 Did we cover your favourite place?
 Or would you recommend a new secret gyoza spot?
 Let us know in the comments below!